beed2112/OSCP-Exam-Report-Template/README.md

-# Make a Docker Container
+# Make other's stuff into a Docker Container

 Builing a container based on the fine work of others using this repo as a base https://github.com/thomfre/OSCP-Exam-Report-Template